weiran/weiran.co/src/content/blog/2025/private-homelab/index.md

 address=/home.arpa/192.168.1.100 # Your server's IP
 ```

-`local=/…/` tells dnsmasq (the resolver inside Pi-hole) that the zone is local and must not be forwarded upstream. `address=/…/IP` is a wildcard that maps anything under `home.arpa` to your NAS’s LAN IP.
+`local=/…/` tells dnsmasq (Pi-hole’s resolver) that the zone is local and must not be forwarded upstream. `address=/…/IP` is a wildcard: anything under `home.arpa` maps to your server’s LAN IP.

-One Pi-hole gotcha is with v6, by default it doesn’t load `/etc/dnsmasq.d`.
+Pi-hole v6 has one gotcha: by default it doesn’t load `/etc/dnsmasq.d`.
 Flip the switch in **Settings → All settings → Miscellaneous**: “Load additional dnsmasq configs from `/etc/dnsmasq.d`”.
-Point your router’s **DHCP DNS** at the Pi-hole IP so everything on the network actually uses it.

-Now at home you can visit `http://app.home.arpa` and you’ll hit your server.
-We’ll tidy up HTTPS and hostnames next.
+Then make sure your router hands out the Pi-hole IP as the DNS server via DHCP, otherwise none of this matters because clients won’t ask Pi-hole in the first place.

+At that point, on my home network, `http://anything.home.arpa` hits my server.

 ---

 ## Put a front door on everything

-If you’re running multiple services on a single host, you have them listening on random ports.
-That gets old.
-A reverse proxy lets you stop remembering ports and start using names.
+If you run multiple services on one box, you end up with a bunch of ports.
+That’s fine for a weekend project, and then it turns into “wait, is Paperless on 8000 or 8010?”
+A reverse proxy fixes that: you only ever type the hostname, and the proxy routes it to the right place.

-I use a Synology NAS which has a built-in reverse proxy, which is just a thin wrapper around `nginx`.
+I use a Synology NAS, and its built-in reverse proxy is basically a friendly wrapper around `nginx`.
 Add an entry like:

 - **Source:** `app.home.arpa` on 80
 - **Destination:** `http://127.0.0.1:8000` (or wherever port your app lives)